qux7/gradle-testnotrunerror/README.md

 The plugin check for the string `@test.not.run=ignore` *anywhere* in the file, so it does not matter what kind of comment you use, and whether it is a comment.

+The recommended way to temporarily deactivate such comment but leave it in the source code is to change it to `@test.not.run=-ignore` (you cannot comment it out since it already is a comment, and any change will deactivate it, but let's have some standard practice).

 The plugin reads the source file only if the tests from that file did not run and the corresponding class is not on the excludeClassNames list.